Architectural and interior shooting process

 You will find below the main steps of the process of realization of architectural images.
 This description is not exhaustive, it aims to present in a few lines the important points.

 The first important step for me is to interact with my client to identify his expectations, but also the constraints to take into account for shooting.
+(Importance of the customer relationship)

 To plan the shots, it is essential to identify the orientation of the facade or the place to photograph.
 This allows me to identify the best time of day to shoot.
 The day of shooting is determined according to the weather and other constraints previously identified with the client (eg access request, end of work, delivery of building, vegetation ...).